 Speaking of Laurie, her parents — all three of them — are... not very good at it either.
 That said, at least two biological ones try.
 Sally Jupiter does regret their relationship and hopes Laurie will look past the more selfish aspects of her being a superhero stage mom, and the comic ends with her coming to grips with her bizarre parentage, and happily discussing wearing a costume like her father's.

 Wally West didn't exactly have the best parents.
 His father demanded to be given the love that he never got as a child from his family to the point where he (Rudolph West) became the abuser.
+However, this was actually a retcon, and early comics portrayed Wally and both of his parents as rather close.

 Given the level of emotional abuse he subjected her to growing up (his hiding the fact that it was he that sired her upon her supposed harlot of a mother being the least of it) and his leading the mob that shot her and tried to burn her at the stake when her powers kicked in, the above shows that he's nothing if not consistent.